rishabhk108/MLClass/Spring2025/README.md

 I will be placing the annotated course slides on this GitHub repo

 ## Mid-Term Examination
-The Mid-term exam will take place on March 28th 2024.
-It will be an online examination.
+The Mid-term exam will take place on TBD.

 ## Project Presentations
 During the last two weeks of the semester, all the students will be presenting their projects in class.
 Each student will have 5 minutes to present the project.
 More details to come soon.